LewisCM14/allotment/CONTRIBUTING.md

 1. Copy the `.env.template` to the root of the `frontend` folder.

-    - _Rename this file to `.env.local` and reconfigure port 8000 if desired._
+    - _Rename this file to `.env` and reconfigure port 8000 if desired._

-        > In production this file is renamed to `.env`.

 1. Ensure `CORS` configuration